ThomasMertes/seed7/src/read_me.txt

      critical paths of the program.
 At places that are not performance critical I do some of this "unnecessary" initializations just to avoid such warnings.

+WHAT TO DO WITH ERRORS TRIGGERED BY SEED7 PROGRAMS?

+    Sometimes errors are triggered, when a Seed7 program runs.
+  This can happen because of reasons unrelated to Seed7.

+ --- A run-time error like

+    error while loading shared libraries: libtinfo.so.5:
+    cannot open shared object file: No such file or directory

+  indicates that the library libtinfo.so.5 is missing.
+This happened, when starting a program that was dynamically linked to ncurses.
+Obviously the dependency of the ncurses package was set wrong.
+I fixed this by downloading libtinfo.so.5 and copiing it to the directory /lib64.

 HOW TO VERIFY THAT THE INTERPRETER WORKS CORRECT?